Silica in Drinking Water

 Sequestration

 Silica sequestration systems do not use filtration, ion exchange or reverse osmosis to target silica but sequester the silica by using a sequestering agent to prevent etching and scale.
 These systems will require replenishment of the sequestering media over time which will vary depending on water use.
-Due to the fact that these systems introduce a sequestering agent to the water, they are not ideal systems for drinking water where high levels of purity are recommended.
+Due to the fact that these systems introduce a sequestering agent to the water, they are not ideal systems for drinking water where high levels of purity are recommended or necessary.

 Water Treatment Articles